Wax gourd

-Benincasa hispida, the wax gourd, also called ash gourd, white gourd, winter gourd, winter melon, tallow gourd, ash pumpkin, Chinese preserving melon is a vine grown for its very large fruit, eaten as a vegetable when mature.
-It is the only member of the genus Benincasa.
+Benincasa hispida, the wax gourd, also called ash gourd, white gourd, winter gourd, winter melon, tallow gourd, ash pumpkin, dongah or Chinese preserving melon, is a species of vine.

-It is native to South and Southeast Asia.
-The wax gourd is widely grown throughout Asia, including Java and Japan, the places where it is thought to have originated.
+The wax gourd is native to South and Southeast Asia.
+It is grown, especially in Asia, for its very large fruit, eaten as a vegetable when mature.
 One variety of the plant, called chi qua (Benincasa hispida var. chieh-qua), is commonly used in Asian cuisine.